mckennapsean/dissertation/content/08-discuss.md

 Although the design activity framework can apply to other types of research beyond application-driven design study projects, more examination and validation is required to investigate this notion in further detail.
-Next, we discuss implications from the first case study, a cyber security redesign project ([Section @sec:design-teams]).
-Following this discussion, we focus on insights gained in our second case study for cyber security on the topics of winnowing users, casting roles for collaborators, and utilizing multiple discourse channels for visualization design ([Section @sec:cast-channels]).
+Next, we discuss implications from the first case study, a cybersecurity redesign project ([Section @sec:design-teams]).
+Following this discussion, we focus on insights gained in our second case study for cybersecurity on the topics of winnowing users, casting roles for collaborators, and utilizing multiple discourse channels for visualization design ([Section @sec:cast-channels]).
 The use of user-centered design methods impacted both case studies positively, capturing